supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex4_Entity_Behavior.md

 1. Review the *General* tab information.
 Notice the *Mode* is **Flighting** and then select **Next: Configuration**.

 1. Review the *Configuration* tab information.
-Notice that you can now change the **RarenessThreshold**.
+Notice that you can now change the **Anomaly score Threshold**.

 1. Set the value to **1** and then select **Next: Submit Feedback >**.